lifesaver0129/CS314-Internet-of-Things/README.md

 ## Final exam

-5 questions only, all are short answer, closed book
+5 questions only, all are short answers, closed book

 1. Defination of IoT, example to show how to apply it's feature
 2. WSN: layers, topology(star tree mesh), devices(end device, router, coordinator)
 3. Routing(proactive-reactive, difference, example)
-4. Interference(definition), two signal try to arrive at the same time, how to avoid problem (RTS,CTS)
+4. Interference(definition), two signal try to arrive at the same time, how to avoid problem (RTS, CTS)
 5. Big data (4V, meaning)